drodriguez-dev/password-genie/README.md

 # Password *Genie*rator
 Solution to generate passwords using different algorithms: randomized, dictionary.
-The purpose of this project is to provide a simple and easy to use console application to generate easy to remember but difficult to guess passwords.
+The purpose of this project is to provide a way to generate easy to remember and type passwords but that are difficult to guess.

 ## Usage
 To use the console application, run the following command: